-Bachelor’s degree in psychology from Michigan State University.
-Master’s degree in program evaluation from Michigan State University.
+Ms. Haight earned her bachelor’s in psychology from Michigan State University and her master’s in program evaluation from the college of social science at Michigan State University.

 Also notable: Ms. Haight is a member of the American Evaluation Association, Michigan Association for Evaluation, and the Society for Community Research and Action (SCRA).
 She has presented at the international SCRA conference in Ontario Canada (2017) and has a published manuscript in the Sexuality Research and Social Policy academic journal (2019).

 Ms. Haight is a skilled researcher, coordinator, and field liaison.
 She excels at assessing government-funded programs and guiding research design with culturally appropriate measures and approaches.

 Her interests include investigating topics such as criminal and juvenile justice, education, and public health from an ecological perspective.
 She is also interested in understanding and revealing the intersections within systems and works to provide quality research that informs decision-makers about these intricacies.